s4d3/Indonesian-NLP-Resource/README.md

 # Indonesian-NLP-Resources
 This is a repository for Indonesian NLP resources.
 The dataset belongs to the respective owners, we just listed here to facilitate the search.
+The dataset is downloadable as in the current date: April 18th, 2020.

 ## Parallel corpora
 * [Asian Language Treebank (ALT)](http://www2.nict.go.jp/astrec-att/member/mutiyama/ALT/)